FlickType/FlickTypeKit/README.md

   2. Add a "Storyboard Reference" to your main storyboard file and set its "Referenced ID" to `FlickType`.

 ### watchOS 7 and later
-Starting with watchOS 7, FlickTypeKit uses [universal links](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content) to switch from your app to the [FlickType Keyboard](https://apps.apple.com/us/app/flicktype-keyboard/id1359485719) app and return the result back to your app.
+Starting with watchOS 7 FlickTypeKit uses [universal links](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content) to switch from your app to the [FlickType Keyboard](https://apps.apple.com/us/app/flicktype-keyboard/id1359485719) app, and then return the input text back to you.
 Thus the keyboard stays up-to-date without you having to update your app, and leverages the user's custom settings and dictionary.
 To support universal links in your app:

-1. Add an associated domain entitlement to your watch extension target:
+1. Add an [applinks](https://developer.apple.com/documentation/safariservices/supporting_associated_domains) associated domain entitlement to your watch extension target:
 ![Associated domains screenshot](docs/associated-domains.png)

-2. Host a `https://your.app.domain/.well-known/apple-app-site-association` file with the following contents:
+2. Create a file named [`apple-app-site-association`](https://developer.apple.com/documentation/safariservices/supporting_associated_domains) (without an extension) with the following contents, and place it in your site’s `.well-known` directory:

 ```
 {
   "applinks": {